 - Low-Threat Environment – To create a low-threat environment, it’s important to reduce the presence of “management.”
 If possible, someone other than sales managers should conduct the role playing exercises.
 If that isn’t possible, it helps to have managers participate in the exercises themselves as salespeople in the dedicated scenarios.
 Developing that trust and equality among the participants will encourage walls to break down.

-- Beware the “Gotcha” – When participants feel like they were set up to fail, Williams calls it a “gotcha.”
+- Beware the “Gotcha” – When participants think they’re being set up to fail, Williams calls it a “gotcha.”
 He says you can reduce the “gotcha” feeling by eliminating scripts from the scenarios, keeping customers out of critiques, and focusing the training on the learning objectives.
 Make it clear that the purpose of role playing is learning skills, not correcting them.

-- Teams Reduce Threat – If managers are directly involved, it can help reduce perceived threat if participants are divided into teams, instead of working as individuals.
+- Teams Reduce Threat – Involving managers can help reduce perceived threat if participants work in teams, instead of individuals.
 This makes the training feel more like a learning exercise, and less like a personal evaluation.

 3. Rely on Relevance

-If there are skills to be learned, there is never a bad time to employ role play training.
+If there are skills salespeople need to learn, there is never a bad time to employ role play training.
 However, some companies might find it more appropriate and effective during certain times than others.
 Here are a few ways you can make sure your sales team gets the most out of this type of training.

 - The Right Time – “Training is most effective if a company has established a new business initiative or changed direction that will require new skills,” says Williams.
-Role playing exercises are aimed at developing behaviors, so having important behaviors to learn makes the process more rewarding.
+Role playing exercises aim at developing behaviors, so having important behaviors to learn makes the process more rewarding.

 - Redemption – Williams recommends holding two role plays close together.
 Role playing allows sales reps to “try on” different skills and behaviors.
 “If you do role playing and someone hasn’t performed very well, you’ve got to give them a second chance to redeem themselves,” says Williams.
 The more opportunities to try on the different learning objectives, the more successful the training will be.